 Supporting your athlete is a great thing; however, sometimes that well-intentioned support can be detrimental to the athlete’s development.
-This applies to cases where coaches and parents pressure athletes into playing one sport, focusing exclusively on that one sport, and even seeking private coaching, all in an attempt to get a leg up on the competition.
+This applies to cases where coaches and parents pressure athletes into playing one sport.
+By focusing exclusively on that one sport, and even seeking private coaching, all in an attempt to get a leg up on the competition.

 Should coaches and parents encourage their athletes to play only one sport or would it be better to play and develop skills across a diversity of sports?

 Before we can answer that question, let’s ponder this scenario: Your child enjoys math.
 They excel in the subject.
 In fact, they’ve even mentioned their desire to be a mathematician when they grow up.
 Does this mean your child should only learn math in school?
 Should they just not even bother with the other subjects like English, Science, Art, or Physical Education?

 The answer is most likely, no. Instead, you’d want them to learn all of the subjects that any student their age needs in order to grow and develop.